-Recently, the WHO endorsed a new, rapid, automated, 2-hour molecular test called Xpert MTB/RIF, based on the GeneXpert platform (Cepheid Inc, USA), which can diagnose TB with great accuracy and can also detect those with drug-resistance.
-A recent Cochrane review has shown that the Xpert MTB/RIF test has 88% sensitivity and 98% specificity when compared to culture.
-13 Xpert MTB/RIF can detect rifampicin resistance with a sensitivity of 94% and specificity of 98%.
-Data from many countries, including India, clearly show substantially better performance of the Xpert MTB/RIF test over conventional smear microscopy.
-Emerging data also suggest that Xpert MTB/RIF has value for extrapulmonary TB (EPTB), especially TB lymphadenitis and TB meningitis.
-A WHO policy on the use of Xpert MTB/RIF for EPTB and childhood TB was published in 2013, and WHO endorsed Xpert for childhood TB, and some forms of EPTB.
+- A recent Cochrane review: - Xpert MTB/RIF test has 88% sensitivity and 98% specificity when compared to culture - Xpert MTB/RIF can detect rifampicin resistance with a sensitivity of 94% and specificity of 98% - Data from many countries (including India) show substantially better performance of the Xpert MTB/RIF test over conventional smear microscopy - Emerging data suggest that Xpert MTB/RIF has value for extra- pulmonary TB (EPTB) - especially TB lymphadenitis and TB meningitis - A WHO policy on the use of Xpert MTB/RIF for EPTB and childhood TB is expected this year

+Line Probe Assay (LPAs)

-Another WHO-endorsed rapid molecular test, the line probe assay (e.g., Genotype MTBDRplus by Hain Lifescience, Germany) can also detect resistance to INH and rifampicin with high accuracy, and allow for rapid initiation of MDR-TB treatment, while waiting for liquid culture and DST.14 Lastly, liquid cultures (e.g., MGIT by BD, USA, and BacT/Alert by BioMerieux, France) are considered the gold standard for TB diagnosis and the only technology that can detect resistance to all major TB drugs.
-Liquid cultures are also very useful for smear-negative TB and EPTB.
+- The Line Probe Assay (e.g. Genotype MTBDRplus by Hain Lifescience, Germany) can also detect resistance to INH and rifampicin with high accuracy - Allows for rapid initiation of MDR-TB treatment, while waiting for liquid culture and DST

+Liquid Cultures

+- Liquid cultures

+- MGIT by BD, USA

+- BacT/Alert by BioMerieux, France

+- The gold standard for TB diagnosis

+- The only technology that can detect resistance to all major TB drugs

+- Liquid cultures are also very useful for smearnegative TB and EPTB

+Replacing sub-optimal tests

+If private physicians and laboratories replace sub-optimal tests with sputum tests, this should greatly help improve the accuracy of TB diagnosis for patients in the country

+Challenges

-If private physicians and laboratories replace suboptimal tests with the above sputum tests, this should greatly help improve the accuracy of TB diagnosis for patients in the country.
-The challenge is that good tests like GeneXpert, line probe assay and liquid culture are very expensive in the private sector.
-For example, the GeneXpert test can cost the patient as much as Rs.
-3500 or higher in private laboratories.
-This is because WHO-endorsed tests are available at specially negotiated low prices only to the public sector, and import duties also add to the costs.
-In addition, financial incentives and laboratory margins further inflate the costs to make them virtually unaffordable to the average private sector patient.
+- Good tests like GeneXpert, line probe assay and liquid culture are very expensive in the private sector - GeneXpert test can cost the patient as much as Rs.
+3500 or higher in private laboratories - WHO-endorsed tests are available at specially negotiated low prices only to the public sector, and import duties also add to the costs - Financial incentives and laboratory margins further inflate the costs to make them unaffordable to the average private sector patient